dward2/BME547/Lectures/continuous_integration_github_actions.md

 ### Including CI in Git Feature Branch Workflow
-After setting up GitHub Actions as described above, GitHub Actions will run `pytest` upon every push of a branch and upon creating a pull request.
+After setting up GitHub Actions as described above, GitHub Actions will run `pytest` upon creating a pull request.
 When you create a feature branch and develop new code on that feature branch, **you should also write the needed unit test functions for that new code on the same feature branch**.
 In this way, before you merge the feature branch into the `main` branch, you will have appropriate test coverage of the new code to ensure it is working before adding it to the `main` branch.
-It is okay for GitHub Actions running `pytest` to fail on individual commits pushed to GitHub.
-But, all errors should be fixed and all tests pass before doing any merge to the `main` branch.
+It is okay for GitHub Actions running `pytest` to fail during this check.
+But, all errors should be fixed and all tests pass before actually completing the merge to the `main` branch.

 ## Recommended Workflows for Setting up GitHub Actions and other repository items